Lake to Lake Cycling Route and Walking Trail

 The Lake to Lake Route was part of the Region’s Pedestrian and Cycling Master Plan, endorsed by Council in 2008.
 The trail was envisioned as a key amenity for residents and a destination for visitors.

 "The Lake to Lake route will support council's plan to stimulate economic and tourism development" - York Region Transportation Services Committee

 Lake to Lake Connections

 Read additional information about what has been completed and is planned for the Lake to Lake Route in your community:

 The following maps and information are in PDF format and are intended for print purposes.
 For accessible communication supports please contact us @email

 To learn more about the progress of the Lake to Lake route view an interactive route map that includes photos of some of the trail’s highlights.

 Feasibility and Design Study

 The concept of the Lake to Lake Route originated as part of the York Region Pedestrian and Cycling Master Plan in 2008.
-The Plan recommended the creation of an on-road and off-road cycling route and walking trail from Lake Simcoe at the northern edge of the Region of York through the City of Toronto to Lake Ontario in the south.
+The Plan recommended the creation of an on-road and off-road cycling route and walking trail from Lake Simcoe at the northern edge of York Region through the City of Toronto to Lake Ontario in the south.
 York Region has since completed a comprehensive feasibility and design study that has resulted in the selection of a preferred route as well as a preliminary design, cost estimates, and details about how the Lake to Lake Route could be implemented within the Region.

 The Lake to Lake Cycling Route and Walking Trail comprehensive design and feasibility study (2013) consists of the following documents: